-My go-to tool for this has always been Google Analytics (GA).
+In the past, my go-to tool for this has always been Google Analytics (GA).

 Whilst GA in all its graphy splendour is free to use, it does not come without cost.
 The truth is that it feeds all your awesome website data into the Google hivemind, including the very grey area of the demographic data of your website visitors who are logged into their Google account.

 As scary as all that sounds, GA has always been considered the industry standard for web analytics and is installed on roughly 70 per cent of ALL websites.